 You have physical symptoms like muscle tension, rapid heart rate, upset stomach, dizziness or hot flashes.

 When to See a Doctor About Depression

-Feeling down in the dumps sometimes is part of life.
+Feeling down in the dumps is sometimes part of life.
 One day you're out of sorts and your spirits are low; the next day you're back in the groove.
 But if these low feelings last for two or more weeks, you may be clinically depressed.
-Experts suggest seeking help if you have any of these symptoms of depression:
+Experts suggest seeking help from a medical professional if you have any of these symptoms of depression: